ungoldman/gh-release/README.md

 Expects a `package.json` and `CHANGELOG.md` in the working directory.

 Prints release URL (e.g. https://github.com/ngoldman/gh-release/releases/tag/v1.0.7) to terminal on success.

+A github API token is saved in `$HOME/.config/gh-release.json` after the first time you provide your username and password.

 ### Node